zbee/xivrp-formatter/readme.md

 (Roughly in order of priority)

+- Command line arguments to skip prompts and just run the program.
 - Find gaps in the session (e.g. writing session that took place over multiple days) and remove the gap from the log.
-- Injecting images with file naming, with the message ID it should accompany.
+- Better mobile display.
+- Profile images that match character names in the provided log.
+- Finding images automatically. (e.g. finding your XIV folder and checking for screenshots, or finding your gshade/reshade settings and checking where screenshots are saved)
+- Finding a roleplay session within a larger log.
 - More detection for continued messages, e.g. simply the same person talking twice in a row.
-- Finding a roleplay session within a larger log.
 - Finding more than one roleplay session in a log, or combining multiple sessions in a larger log into one.
-- Better mobile display.
-- Profile images that match character names in the provided log.
-- Command line arguments to skip prompts and just run the program.
 - Option to save settings to file, to load when used with command line arguments.
 - Finding log files automatically. (e.g. finding your XIVLauncher folder and checking where the plugins store their logs)
-- Finding images automatically. (e.g. finding your XIV folder and checking for screenshots, or finding your gshade/reshade settings and checking where screenshots are saved)

 </details>